r1chardj0n3s/pycode-minecraft/README.rst

 *wand*
  - bring up a REPL when activated against air?
  - REPL would want to have auto-complete
-*blocks*
+ - use on book (on ground?) to program wand
+ - invoke(target) where target could be ground or entity *blocks*
  - pull from inventory, push out
  - generate redstone power